markjacksonfishing/markyjackson-taulia/README.md

 I have had profiles in the [CNCF](https://www.cncf.io/blog/2020/02/18/why-i-contribute-to-the-open-source-community-and-you-should-too/), and other mediums.
 In the past I have  [spoken publicly](https://www.youtube.com/watch?v=h4hKSXjCqyI) and enjoyed writing [blogs on technical topics](https://cd.foundation/blog/2020/05/29/mlops-an-introduction/).
 Previously, I was named the [Most Valuable Jenkins Advocate](https://www.businesswire.com/news/home/20200924005128/en/DevOps-World-2020-Award-Winners-Announced).

+Near and dear to my heart is helping the people of Ukraine and my dear friend Ihor, if you would like to help, please visit [Operation Dvoretskyi](https://www.operationdvoretskyi.org).

 Finally, it's no secret I love food... alot.
 Some of my recipes as well as others awesome recipes can be found in this awesome [cloud-native cookbook](https://github.com/cncf/cloud-native-community-cookbook).

 You can also find me on [Twitter](https://twitter.com/markyjackson5), [LinkedIn](https://www.linkedin.com/in/markyjackson5/), and [Mastodon](https://floss.social/@markyjackson).